wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-dotnet-connect_programmatically.md

 - Your Media Services account key.

-To find these values, go to the Azure Managment Portal, select your Media Service account, and click on the “**MANAGE KEYS**” icon on the bottom of the portal window.
+To find these values, go to the Azure Managment Portal, select your Media Service account, and click on the "**MANAGE KEYS**" icon on the bottom of the portal window.
 Clicking on the icon next to each text box copies the value to the system clipboard.

 ## Creating a CloudMediaContext Instance